WebeWizard/WebeID/README.md

    - Use of these IDs is unlikely to outlive the max time frame

 ## Advantages
- - Supports fast id creation, up to 65536 id's per millisecond.
+ - Supports fast id creation, up to 65536 id's per node per millisecond.
-   - I wanted this number to be really big, since my slightly overclocked 3.8GHZ i5-7600 on Pop-OS 19.10 (Ubuntu derivative) can create a new ID in about 500nanoseconds.
+   - I wanted this number to be really big, since my 3.8GHZ i5-7600 on Pop-OS 19.10 (Ubuntu derivative) can create a new ID in about 500nanoseconds.
      - That's about 2000 IDs per millisecond.
 So plenty of room to grow as CPUs get faster *without needing more nodes*.
  - Data sections are divisible on common 8bit byte boundaries,
    - Parsing sections does not require bit operations.
 Convert to big-endian byte array with ".to_be_bytes()" and then use the slice indexes 0-4, 5, 6-7